Dear New Human Hire,

 Turns 1 bot into 3 of the next model down.

-On the turn a bot enters the input, it’s destroyed and replaced with 3 of the next less valuable kind in the outputs (a bot turns into 3 es, a turns into 3 bots).
+When you activate the Downgrader: destroy the bot in its input hole and create 3 of the next less valuable kind in the outputs (a bot turns into 3 bots, a turns into 3 bots).
 At the start of the next workday, the bots leave the improvement – 1 to the conveyor belt above, 1 on the same belt, and 1 to the belt below.

 A bot is just placed as-is in the output hole of your choice.

 Turns 2 bots into 1 of your choice.

 When you activate the Repurposer: if both its input holes are filled, those 2 bots are replaced with whichever model you want in the output hole.
 You usually want to turn 2 bots into a workday.